GVAC & GVA Financial Policies and Procedures

 - Drug Enforcement Agency licensed substances

-- Cash Type Merchants: money orders, wire transfer, stamp and coin stores, betting, lottery tickets, chips, wagers, financial and non financial institutions, manual cash disbursement, travelers’ checks, precious metals, foreign currency, automated cash disbursements, merchandise services.
+- Cash Type Merchants: money orders, wire transfer, stamp and coin stores, betting, lottery tickets, chips, wagers, financial and non-financial institutions, manual cash disbursement, travelers’ checks, precious metals, foreign currency, automated cash disbursements, merchandise services.

 Any improper transaction will be investigated and disciplinary action will be taken based upon the nature of the violation.
 Consequences of prohibited transactions may include job termination and/or criminal prosecution.

 11.6 PURCHASE CONDITIONS All purchases of goods shall result in such goods being delivered to the Academy and/or the Collaborative locations and to no other location.
-When appropriate to the nature and magnitude of a transaction, contracts or other operative documents should indicate that payment and liability is an obligation of GVCC and GVA and not to any authorizer.
+When appropriate to the nature and magnitude of a transaction, contracts or other operative documents should indicate that payment and liability is an obligation of GVAC and GVA and not to any authorizer.

-12.0 BIDDING REQUIREMENTS The Principal and the Chief Executive Officer shall secure bids on all single item purchases exceeding $25,000 and on all other purchases of supplies, equipment and projects when it is in the best interest of the Academy or Collaborative.
+12.0 BIDDING REQUIREMENTS The Principal and the Executive Director shall secure bids on all single item purchases exceeding $25,000 and on all other purchases of supplies, equipment and projects when it is in the best interest of the Academy or Collaborative.
 Purchases valued at less than $25,000 but more than $5,000 shall be based upon quotations.

 All contracts and open market orders shall be awarded to the lowest qualified supplier, taking into consideration the quality of materials or services and their contribution to program goals.